slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

-> *'They don’t want to lose you.
-They don’t want to lose the negotiation.
-And they don’t want to restart the hiring process.
-Hiring is a long and expensive process.'*
+### On job applications

 When applying for a job be more of a consultant than an applicant.
 Hints:

 - Your resume should tell the reader what is going to make you more valuable to the company than the next person.
 You’ll show that with your experience.
 DON’T tell about your responsibilities.
 Everyone who is doing your type of job has those responsibilities.
 Tell HOW you accomplished your responsibilities better than the next person. ie. Your a car salesperson.
 You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.
 - Most reviewers are only going to understand two skill levels: still learning the skill or confident in the skill.

-<!--
-- I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.
 - Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.
+- Decide in advance what your time is worth.
+Do not let others tell you how much you will be paid.
+They may make offers, but it is never their decision.
+It is yours.
+- A lot of portfolios are used both for job applications and freelance clients.
+Don’t do this.
+The best practice is for a professional to design separate portfolios for each of those audiences.
+Every little detail matters.
+Here is the toughest point for a lot of people: you can’t control what your reviewer sees on your portfolio.

+### On asking for a raise

-If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
+- If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
 Simply thank them for their time and ask them “What specific outcomes would be required for me to receive this raise within the next 3-6 months?”
 If they can’t answer this question, you should probably find another employer.
+- They don’t want to lose you.
+They don’t want to lose the negotiation.
+And they don’t want to restart the hiring process.
+Hiring is a long and expensive process.

+<!--
+- I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.
-people want freedom to choose their process
+- people want freedom to choose their process.

-The most important lessons I learned were to remember that I'd hired them to do things that I could not.
+- The most important lessons I learned were to remember that I'd hired them to do things that I could not.
 As such, they knew their job better than I did.
 If I could have done it myself, I'd not have had to hire them.
 Hire people you can trust.
 You have to trust them to be adults.
 Give them clear goals and then get the hell out of the way so that they can do their job.
 Give them the tools they ask for, not the tools a vendor suggested.
 They have a reason they asked for a proprietary compiler, get it for them.
 Respect goes a long way and begins in the recruitment phase.
 It surely doesn't end there.
 To get respect, you have to give respect.
 Train, train, train.
 If you treat your employee right, you can absolutely train them and not worry about them being poached.
 Salary is actually a small part of overhead.
 Pay them well and treat them well.
 Our print room cost more than a senior employee.
 There's no reason to pay crap wages.
 At the same time, wages aren't everything.
 Everyone wants to make good money but when you're already assured of making good money, other things start to count.
 Help your employees in their goals.
 If you have a QA that wants to move to dev, don't offer to pay back their educational expenses, but pay their expenses outright, pay for their child care, pay for their books, and keep paying their salary while they work a reduced schedule.
 Really, if you're treating them right, they won't just up and go to a new company after you've trained them.
-I can go on, but there's a few things I've learned.

-Tip #3: A lot of portfolios are used both for job applications and freelance clients.
-Don’t do this.
-The best practice is for a professional to design separate portfolios for each of those audiences.
-Every little detail matters.
-Here is the toughest point for a lot of people: you can’t control what your reviewer sees on your portfolio.

 "Estimativas são Promessas.
 Promessas devem ser cumpridas.".
-In a nutshell, you can never give an estimate that is "correct".
+- In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.

-If you're a knowledge worker decisions are your product.
+- If you're a knowledge worker decisions are your product.
 Milton Friedman, the economist, wrote: “The best measure of quality thinking is your ability to accurately predict the consequences of your ideas and subsequent actions.”

-There's nothing wrong in specialization -- it's how we stay sane.
+- There's nothing wrong in specialization -- it's how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don't have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.

-autentic pride (genuine) vs hubristic pride (egotistic) -
-Startups are (by necessity) filled with generalists; big companies are filled with specialists. companies hire for a problem and not general optimizations.
+- Startups are (by necessity) filled with generalists; big companies are filled with specialists.
+- companies hire for a problem and not general optimizations.
 Even if they need a generalist.

-Try consulting or entrepreneurship.
+- Try consulting or entrepreneurship.
 When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
 When you sell your ability to deliver results, nobody asks about your skillset.

-Decide in advance what your time is worth.
-Do not let others tell you how much you will be paid.
-They may make offers, but it is never their decision.
-It is yours.
 -->